moby/datakit/README.md

 This will build 2 images:

-- `datakit-sdk`: a Debian-based container with irmin9p preinstalled
+- `datakit-sdk`: an alpine-based container with i9p preinstalled
-- `datakit-db`: an Irmin daemon exposing a 9p API.
+- `datakit-db`: a daemon to expose a Git repository as an 9p endpoint.
 Use `docker run --rm -it datakit-db --help` for details.
-- `datakit-static`: a static dataflow engine, using simple text files as inputs.